itstanmaykumar/mindcare-client-side/README.md

 ### `CSS`

-Some CSS styles were used in the project! (mainly for the primary theme color of the website)
+Some CSS styles were used in the project! (mainly for the primary theme color of the website).

+**Thank You For Your Time.
+Have A Nice Day**